GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/01_introduction.md

 -   understand the emerging properties of the system (e.g. a specific pattern of regulation leading to a particular cellular behaviour);
 -   To evaluate the performance of statistical tools used to reconstruct GRNs from gene expression data (this is the main reason why `sismonr` was developed).

-A model of GRN is generally comprised of 3 components:
+A model of GRN is generally comprised of 2 or 3 components:

 - A graph representing the regulatory interactions between the genes;

 - A set of rules to convert the regulatory interactions into mathematical or statistical equations;

--   A set of kinetic parameters that specify the rate of the different reactions in the model (depends on the type of model used).
+- A set of numerical parameters that specify the rate of the different reactions in the model (optional, depends on the type of model used).

+### Classes of GRN models

 There are many types of models that can be developed to simulate GRNs (see [Kalerbach *et al.*, 2008](https://doi.org/10.1038/nrm2503)).
 For example: